 In the Café Deutschland images, Immendorff explores the politics of his time –- it was a period marked by the RAF and domestic conflicts on both sides of the Berlin Wall – and in which the reunifications of the two Germanys seemed beyond the realm of reality.
 In gloomy, theatrical settings, Immendorff portrayed himself as a border crosser between East and West.
 In addition to the clear political motivation, the pictures also show Immendorff's view of the world, in which ideas - embodied by historical figures - are in dialogue with each other through space and time.

 In 1998 Immendorff learned that he has ALS.
 His world became progressively darker and his work was increasingly directed inward.
 He worked until his death –- in the end only with the help of assistants who, following his instructions, realized his ideas in the studio.

-The retrospective will include nearly 200 works.
-It does not follow a strict chronology of the works but will instead outline in chapters decisive focal points in Immendorff’s development.
+The retrospective includes nearly 200 works.
+It does not follow a strict chronology of the works but instead outlines in chapters decisive focal points in Immendorff’s development.

 Reina Sofia Madrid 29.10.19 – 13.04.20